All About Crown Lengthening

 Generally speaking, the bandage is only needed for the first few days, though the area will still be tender.
 The sutures should dissolve in 10-14 days.
 The first few days after the procedure will be the worst for pain and discomfort, and it should ease up as the site begins to heal.
 Most patients heal within a matter of weeks, though it may take up to two months for the site to heal completely.

-If a patient notices excess blood or a strange odor or discharge coming from the wound site, they should contact the office immediately.
+If a patient notices excess blood or a strange odor or discharges coming from the wound site, they should contact the office immediately.
 They should also contact the office if they notice that the wound is taking too long to heal or if the pain does not ease up within a week or two of the procedure.

 Considering Crown Lengthening?
 Contact Burke Dental Today!